School of Theatre & Dance

-Welcome to the Department of Theatre and Dance Website!
+Welcome to the School of Theatre and Dance Website!

 If you are looking for a program in theatre and dance that will challenge, inspire, and excite you, one that offers opportunities for regional, national, and international travel, and one that has a faculty intent on supporting your individual needs and interests, look no further.
 You've found the right university.

-As Chair, let me begin by quoting for you our recently revised mission statement:
+As Director, let me begin by quoting for you our recently revised mission statement:

-And each summer, with the newly developed, innovative WildWind Performance Lab, we spend the month of June experimenting with dance and theatre processes guided by invited guests that have included J Ranelli, Kari Margolis, David Kranes, and Jaston Williams, among others.
+And each summer, with the newly developed, innovative WildWind Performance Lab, we spend the month of June experimenting with dance and theatre processes guided by invited guests that have included Michael Legg, Matt Chapman, Rich Brown, Kari Margolis, David Kranes, and Jaston Williams, among others.
 They not only mentor the many projects we develop each summer, but they consult one-on-one with our students, providing good career advice and new national and international connections.

 If you choose our program, understand that you are going to be active 24/7, and that you will leave knowing more about theatre and dance than you thought possible.
 Also, know that you will be treated with respect as individuals with diverse, specific needs and that we will do our best to help you realize.
 Our graduates attest to this individual mentorship; they are currently employed with Disney, American Ballet Theatre, American Dance Festival (touring nationally), The Kennedy Center, and the O'Neill Theatre Center, among other places.
 Many earn tenure track jobs or serve as Chair of their departments or Deans at their universities.